Locally Consistent Parsing for Text Indexing in Small Space: Sparse Suffix Tree Construction

 \begin{definition}[Forward synchronized partitioning set] A $(\tau,\delta)$-partitioning set $P$ is called \emph{forward synchronized} if and only if for any $p_i,p_j\in P$, which their consecutive positions in $P$ are $p_{i+1}$ and $p_{j+1}$, respectively, if $\LCE(p_i,p_j)>p_{i+1}-p_i+\delta$ then $p_{i+1}-p_i=p_{j+1}-p_j$. \end{definition}

-We will show how to build the suffix tree of a forward synchronized $(\tau,\delta)$-partitioning set of size $\O(\frac n\tau)$ in $\O(n\cdot \frac \delta\tau)$ time, using $\O(\frac n\tau)$ words of space.
+We will show how to build the sparse suffix tree of a forward synchronized $(\tau,\delta)$-partitioning set of size $\O(\frac n\tau)$ in $\O(n\cdot \frac \delta\tau)$ time, using $\O(\frac n\tau)$ words of space.
 Fortunately, our two constructions of partitioning sets, from Section~\ref{sec:randomSelection} and Section~\ref{sec:determinsiticSelection} are forward synchronized, as claimed in the following lemma.
-The proof is given separately to the randomized algorithm (Lemma~\ref{lem:rand_is_forward_sync}) and to the deterministic algorithm (Lemma~\ref{lem:det_is_forward_sync}).
+The proof is given separately for the randomized algorithm (Lemma~\ref{lem:rand_is_forward_sync}) and for the deterministic algorithm (Lemma~\ref{lem:det_is_forward_sync}).

 \begin{lemma} Any $(\tau,\delta)$-partitioning set that is a result of the algorithms from Section~\ref{sec:randomSelection} or Section~\ref{sec:determinsiticSelection} is forward synchronized. \end{lemma}